 |

-How to get into it: After getting your high school diploma or GED, enroll in a state-approved training program or trade school for your chosen field.
-Most personal service careers require certification or licensure, such as a state cosmetology license.
+How to get into it: A high school diploma or GED, then enroll in a state-approved training program or trade school for your chosen field.
+Most personal service careers require certification or licenses, such as a state cosmetology license.
 The American Association of Career Schools has a great resource that shows license requirements by state for many of these trades.

 Potential pay: